 Above different ideas for pre-condition scripts were given.
-Here we want to give you two script ideas as a starting point to derive your own pre-condition.
+Here we want to give you three script ideas as a starting point to derive your own pre-condition.

 The following script checks if an environmental variale "update" is set to "1".
 If true the update starts, otherwise it will not run.
 This can be used to set this variable from a webserver or C++ application on the device.
 So users can flag when they see a good window for an update period.

 #!/usr/bin/env bash CheckNamekEnv="update" CheckVarEnv="1" VarEnv=`printenv $CheckNamekEnv` if [ -n "$VarEnv" ]; then echo $CheckNamekEnv exist exit 0 if [ "$VarEnv" == "$CheckVarEnv" ]; then echo $CheckNamekEnv = OK else echo $CheckNamekEnv = FAIL exit 2 fi else echo $CheckNamekEnv not exist exit 1 fi

 The next script checks for a time period and only kicks off potential updates between that time period: